 Celery Companion Plants

-Companion planting is a method of organic gardening, which allows the placement of supportive plants together to promote growth.
+Companion planting allows the placement of certain plants together to promote each other’s growth.

-On the flip side, avoid parsley, parsnips, carrots, or turnips near the plant as they share a desire for the same nutrients.
+On the flip side, avoid putting parsley, parsnips, carrots, turnips, and potatoes near celery, as they share a desire for the same nutrients and moisture.

-Early in the growth cycle of celery, covering the plants with row covers is essential to stave off pests such as earwigs, slugs, snail, and flea beetles.
+When growing outside, early in the growth cycle, covering the plants with row covers is essential to stave off pests such as aphids, cutworms, leafminers, and the carrot fly.

 Read more on how to control plant diseases naturally.

-Harvesting should be done when the stalk is about 8 inches long.
-Harvesting of celery is done by cutting it free from the base, below the soil line.
+Harvesting should be done when the outer stalks are about 8 inches long.
+Harvesting is done by cutting them free from the base, leaving the inner stalks to continue growing.

-Obviously, after putting so much time into planting, cultivating, and harvesting celery, you are now worried about keeping it crisp for eating.
+Obviously, after putting so much time into planting, cultivating, and harvesting celery, you are now worried about keeping it fresh.

-Fill a bowl with water, and submerge it in it.
-Cover the bowl with plastic wrap and keep refrigerated.
+To keep celery fresh in the fridge, fill a bowl with water and submerge the stalks in it.
+Cover the bowl with plastic wrap and keep it refrigerated.

 Celery may appear at first to be a stubborn and challenging vegetable to grow yourself.
-But, with little diligence, cool climate, lots of water, and direct sunlight, this vegetable is relatively simple to produce.
+But, with little diligence, a cool climate, lots of water, and direct sunlight, this vegetable is relatively simple to cultivate.

-The ability to recycle stalks to grow new plants makes this a perennial vegetable that can be sustainable, cost-effective, healthy, and a must-have for your garden.
+Moreover, the ability to regrow celery from stalks into new plants makes it sustainable, healthy, and a must-have vegetable for your garden.